 Property values in Ballast Point have increased almost 6 percent over the past year, so the neighborhood continues to be a prized and perhaps overlooked Tampa-area locale.
-New construction is prevalent, including new homes under construction on Helen– a sign that property values aren’t going anywhere but up!
+New construction is prevalent, including new homes under construction – a sign that property values aren’t going anywhere but up!

 Ballast point has homes in all price ranges, but is also situated near million-dollar homes and, of course, the famous Bayshore Boulevard with its 4.5-mile waterfront sidewalk.